Skip to main content

 Why "Subtle" Doesn't Mean "Wait and See"

 The pathology-positive group looked fine on a screening visit.
-A 30-minute MMSE or MoCA would not have caught them.
+A 30-minute screening cognitive test (such as the MMSE or MoCA) would not have caught them.
 Their referring physician likely saw a healthy adult, took a normal history, and ordered no further workup.

-In my practice I see executives in their late 50s and early 60s who say things like: "I'm fine, I just can't multitask the way I used to."
+In our practice I see executives in their late 50s and early 60s who say things like: "I'm fine, I just can't multitask the way I used to."
 Or: "I have to read emails twice."
 Or the spouse who walks in and says, "He's slower."
-The conventional neurology response is reassurance and the offer of a future visit.
-That window, the years between subtle slowing and a clinical diagnosis, is precisely when intervention has the most effect on the disease's trajectory.
-That is also exactly the window CARDIA just lit up.
+The conventional neurology response has been reassurance and the offer of a future visit.
+That approach is no longer acceptable, as we now can see that there is a window, the years between subtle slowing and a clinical diagnosis, when intervention potentially has the most effect on the disease's trajectory.

 This is why precision diagnostics matter.
 A normal MRI and a normal cognitive screen do not rule out Alzheimer's pathology in midlife.
-The Intensive Brain Health Program exists to run the workup conventional care doesn't: plasma p-tau217, amyloid ratios, neuroinflammation markers, vascular risk panel, APOE status, sleep architecture, hormonal and metabolic substrates.
-The cost of catching a 6% case at 61 is trivial compared to the cost of catching it at 73, by which point the structural damage is irreversible.
+Our Intensive Brain Health Program exists to provide the in-depth evaluation that conventional care won't: plasma p-tau217, amyloid ratios, neuroinflammation markers, vascular risk panel, APOE status, sleep architecture, hormonal and metabolic substrates.
+The cost of catching a 6% case at 61 is trivial compared to the cost of catching it at 73, by which point the structural damage is so much harder to repair.

 The accompanying Lancet editorial by Tiia Ngandu and Anna Rosenberg of the Finnish Institute for Health and Welfare made an important point.
 In a population with low pre-test probability (healthy 50-year-olds with no symptoms), the positive predictive value of these blood tests drops.
 False positives go up.
 They argued, correctly, that the assays are not yet appropriate for untargeted, community-wide screening.